-You must have registered NetApp Data Availability Services with ONTAP secondary storage and added a cloud target for a source-to-target-to-cloud workflow.
+You must have registered NetApp Data Availability Services with ONTAP secondary storage and added a cloud or StorageGRID target for a source-to-target-to-cloud workflow.

 In the NDAS app Data Protection window, volumes with one shield checked (indicating local Snapshot copies only) or with no shields checked (no local Snapshot policy in place) are ready for the source-to-target-to-cloud backup workflow.
 NetApp Data Availability Services will apply the default local Snapshot policy if none exists for a volume.